JosePedroDias/ld40-kinball/README.md

 Keys are:

-* Z - left flipper
+* left arrow / Z - left flipper
-* M - right flipper
+* right arrow / M - right flipper
-* down - launch ball with plunger
+* down arrow - launch ball with plunger
-* T - tilt table
+* space bar / up arrow / T - tilt table (1 every 10 seconds)

+* enter - resumes after level change or game over
+* s - sound toggle

 (should run on greenfield desktop browsers.
 Chrome and Firefox run `index.html` while Edge and Safari run only in `index-compat.html`)

+## Changelog

+### 1.1 - 2017/12/09

+* changed mapping of keys to triggers from 1 to 1 to 1 to many
+* replaced contrived logic to control several flippers of the same side
+* replaed keys for trigger constants in all levels because of previous changes

 ## External Credits